mihafiz/seeker/README.md

-This is a for from thewhiteh4t/seeker .
+This is a fork from thewhiteh4t/seeker .
 An attempt to improve some of the functions.

 <p align="center">
 <img src="https://img.shields.io/badge/Python-3-brightgreen.svg?style=plastic">